sumsted/lightning-form-builder/README.md

 * Those names not found in tag_map are used as named.
 * JSON after a tag is translated to tag attributes.
 * Templated @track names are translated without quotes.
-* A list of all @track names is comment at end of markup.
+* A list of all @track names is added to a comment at end of markup.

 Usage : python lfb.py form.def > form.html